ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Introduction

 Given these limitations, selecting a smaller subset of tokens while preserving visual information without degrading task performance remains a challenging problem.
-To tackle this, we investigate a novel metric for scoring each token, explicitly considering token sensitivity.
-Directly computing token sensitivities via gradients is costly, especially for VLM, motivating the use of zeroth-order gradient estimation~\citep{nesterov2017random}.
-This method quantifies how perturbations in input tokens influence model outputs using only forward passes, avoiding backpropagation.
+To tackle this, we investigate a novel metric for scoring each token, explicitly considering token sensitivity (\ie the degree to which small perturbations to a token change the model’s output).
+Prior work has shown that attention weights do not necessarily correlate with a token’s actual impact on the model output~\citep{brunner2019identifiability,wu2024token}, motivating the use of sensitivity-based measures that directly quantify output changes under token perturbations~\citep{chefer2021transformer}.
+Unfortunately, directly computing token sensitivities via gradients is costly.
+It also requires ground-truth outputs to define a supervised loss, which is unavailable during inference-time pruning.
+These factors motivate us to use zeroth-order gradient estimation~\citep{nesterov2017random}, which quantifies how perturbations to input tokens affect the model output using only forward passes, avoiding backpropagation.

 However, a naive application of zeroth-order estimation would require additional forward passes through the vision encoder, incurring substantial computational overhead.
 We therefore empirically examined whether sensitivity rankings obtained at a lightweight intermediate stage could serve as a reliable proxy for those derived from the full vision encoder.
-Intuitively, the projection layer is a natural choice since tokens here already capture high-level semantics from the vision encoder and are directly aligned with the language model.
+Intuitively, the projection layer is a natural choice since tokens here already capture high-level semantics from the vision encoder and are directly aligned with the language model~\citep{cha2024honeybee, wang2025pargo}.
 Our analysis revealed strong alignment between rankings computed from the vision encoder and those from the projection layer (Section~\ref{subsec:observation}).

-Motivated by this finding, we propose a training-free VLM token pruning method named \textit{\ours (ZerOth-Order gradient estimation for token pruning)}.
-Our method measures each token’s influence by injecting Gaussian noise at a lightweight projection layer and estimating the resulting gradient norms, which we define as sensitivity.
-To reduce redundancy while retaining informative tokens, we introduce Sensitivity-Aware Diversity Selection, which prioritizes tokens with high sensitivity and ensures sufficient feature diversity, inspired by~\citep{Divprune}.
-By jointly considering sensitivity and diversity, \ours produces pruned token subsets that preserve task-relevant information and enable effective compression even under aggressive pruning regimes (Fig.~\ref{fig:intro:concept}).